Oscar J. Corral: Journalism career

-Corral covered the 2003-2004 presidential primary of Connecticut Senator Joseph Lieberman, following Al Gore's former running mate for months as he combed New Hampshire and other early-voting states pining for votes.
-He also covered the failed gubernatorial campaign of former U.S. Attorney General Janet Reno, and the failed campaign of presidential hopeful Rudy Giuliani in Florida in 2008.
+Corral covered the 2003-2004 presidential primary of Connecticut Senator Joseph Lieberman, following him for several months as he campaigned in New Hampshire and other early-voting states.
+He also covered the unsuccessful gubernatorial campaign of former U.S. Attorney General Janet Reno, and Rudy Giuliani's unsuccessful presidential campaign in Florida in 2008.

 In 2005, Corral and several colleagues drove an RV packed with supplies to Biloxi, and then on to New Orleans in the immediate aftermath of Hurricane Katrina.
-Corral spent a week living in the destroyed Radisson downtown with other journalists, covering the unrest and chaos that followed the historic storm.
+Corral spent a week living in the severely damaged Radisson hotel in New Orleans with other journalists, covering the unrest and chaos in the aftermath of the hurricane.

-Corral was eventually asked to cover the contentious Cuban exile politics beat and launched a blog called Miami's Cuban Connection, which grew steadily in popularity until 2007, when Corral moved on to another beat.
-He covered the story of Luis Posada Carriles, a Cuban exile militant and accused terrorist who slipped past Homeland Security to sneak into Miami in 2005.
-Corral and colleague Alfonso Chardy were the first journalists in the United States to find and interview Posada on American Soil.
-Posada was arrested by federal authorities soon after and has been in federal detention since then.
-Posada has been accused of masterminding the bombing of a Cuban passenger jet in 1976, which killed 74 people, including several children.
-Corral and Chardy were awarded first place in the Sunshine State awards for their reporting on the Posada story.
-The Miami Herald nominated the duo for a Pulitzer Prize that year.
+Corral was later asked to cover the contentious politics of Cuban exiles, and launched a blog called Miami's Cuban Connection, which grew steadily in popularity until 2007, when he moved on to another beat.
+He covered the story of Luis Posada Carriles, a Cuban exile militant accused of masterminding the bombing of a Cuban passenger jet in 1976, which killed 74 people.
+Posada evaded Homeland Security to enter Miami in 2005, where Corral and his colleague Alfonso Chardy were the first journalists to interview Posada in the United States.
+Posada was arrested by federal authorities soon after, and remains in federal detention.
+Corral and Chardy were awarded first place in the Sunshine State awards for their reporting on the Posada story, and were nominated by the Miami Herald for a Pulitzer Prize that year.

+Radio Marti investigation

 In September 2006, Corral published what would become the most controversial investigative article of his career.
 It unleashed a firestorm in the Cuban exile community and turned Corral into a target for death threats, slander and undaunted libel.
 According to Columbia University Professor Kirsten Lundberg, who turned the case into a 30-page journalism ethics case study, the event can be used to discuss strategic management at both an editorial and ownership level.
 "Students can gain understanding of the relationship between newspaper owners, their publishers and their editors.
 The case also raises for discussion ethnic issues in the newsroom.
 How should managers approach ethnic diversity in a newsroom if that becomes a tripwire for anger and hostility."